-Like many Italian dishes, my recipe for gnocchi with sage, butter and nutmeg is simple to cook, but has a prominent focus on ingredients.
+Like many Italian dishes, this recipe for gnocchi with sage, butter and nutmeg is relatively simple to cook, but has a prominent focus on ingredients.
 Here, the quality of the cheese is absolutely crucial to the dish.
-A quick, easy dinner – this fifteen-minute meal can also be made with shop-bought gnocchi, if you’re in a hurry, or if you’re feeling especially lazy.
+A quick, easy dinner – this fifteen-minute meal can also be made with shop-bought gnocchi if you’re in a hurry, or if you’re feeling especially lazy.

 Unsalted butter, 100g

 Sage leaves, 8, ripped